This post was most recently updated on March 1st, 2020

 In general small numbers of fleas, lice or mites seldom cause any issue, but given the right conditions, their populations will explode exponentially.
+Whether you have goats, chickens, dogs or other animals, the ways to naturally treat mites, fleas or ticks are the same really.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.